-Despite the rocky start of the Parliamentary vetting process, the new College of Commissioners led by Ursula von der Leyen is still expected to take office starting from November the 1st.
+Despite the rocky start of the Parliamentary vetting process, the new College of Commissioners led by Ursula von der Leyen is still expected to take office before the end of the year.
 While often sneered as ‘faceless Eurocrats’ by its staunchest critics, the College of Commissioners is mostly composed of career politicians whose task is to provide political impetus to the powerful executive machine of the EU, which is currently made up of about 30.000 civil servants.

 However, changes will not be limited to the top political positions within the European Commission, as a reshuffle of the senior management of the Commission (Directors-General, Deputy Directors-General and Directors) is also to be expected.
 While the public is unaware of the names or the profiles of these (otherwise very influential) top civil servants, the upcoming changes in their roles within the European Commission is rather important to follow.
 It is these civil servants who prepare all reports and legislative files, hence most of the time they know the technicalities much better than the Commissioners themselves, as well as their likely practical implications.
 As the old saying goes ‘the devil is in the details’, and the EU civil servants are the masters of the details.